jwyang/lr-gan.pytorch/README.md

 This is the pytorch implementation of our ICLR 2017 paper ["LR-GAN: Layered Recursive Generative Adversarial Networks for Image Generation"](https://arxiv.org/pdf/1703.01560.pdf).

-In our paper, we proposed LR-GAN to generate images layer-by-layer recursively considering images naturally have structure and context as shown above.
+In our paper, we proposed LR-GAN to generate images layer-by-layer recursively considering images naturally have structure and context.
 As show below, LR-GAN first generates a background image, and then generates foregrounds with appearance, pose and shape.
 Afterward, the foregrounds are placed on somewhere of background according to their pose and shape.

+<img src="images/pipeline.png" width="700" align="center"/>

 By this way, LR-GAN can significantly reduce the blending between background and foregrounds.
 Both the qualitative and quantitative comparisons indicate that LR-GAN could generate better and sharp images than the baseline DCGAN model.

-<img src="images/pipeline.png" width="700" align="center"/>

 ### Disclaimer